Skip to main content

 ColumnDescription

-HostYour tracking subdomain (e.g., email.yourdomain.com)
+HostYour tracking subdomain — click to copy (e.g., email)

 TypeCNAME